-I started researching my own family in 1982 and have seen many changes both in the availability of records and the methods of research.
+I started researching my own family in 1986, and have seen many changes both in the availability of records and the methods of research applied.
 Being part of the SGN (Scottish Genealogy Network) and ASGRA allows me to attend CPD (Continuing Professional Development) training days, visit archives and research hubs across Scotland and to continue to improve my skills and knowledge.
 I don’t see brick walls as obstacles, rather as opportunities to apply my skills.

 - Accredited by ASGRA (Association of Scottish Genealogists & Researchers in Archives

 - The Postgraduate Diploma in Palaeographic, Heraldic & Genealogical Studies with Strathclyde University

 - The Higher Certificate in Heraldic & Genealogical Studies with the Institute of Heraldic & Genealogical Studies in Canterbury (Kent)

 - Fellow of the Society of Antiquaries of Scotland (FSA Scot)

 - Muat One Name Study and Muat DNA Project

 - Committee Member of the Lothians Family History Society

 - Committee Member of the Aberlady Conservation & Historical Society